 This website will continue to be updated from time to time with news and information for current and prospective members.

-Personalised renewal letters for 2019 were available for all current members to collect at the AGM on 10th December 2018.
-Those that were not collected at the AGM were posted to members the following day.
+Personalised renewal letters for 2020 were available for all current members to collect at the AGM on 9th December 2019.
+Those that were not collected at the AGM were posted on 11 December.